MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-azure-tools.md

 ## Supported JDK runtimes

 Java developers on Azure and Azure Stack can build and run production Java 8 and 11 applications.
-For more information about the supported JDKs available for use when developing on Azure, see [Java long-term support and medium-term support on Azure and Azure Stack](/azure/developer/java/fundamentals/java-jdk-long-term-support).
+For more information about the supported JDKs available for use when developing on Azure, see [Java support on Azure and Azure Stack](/azure/developer/java/fundamentals/java-jdk-long-term-support).

 ## Eclipse and IntelliJ plugins